Commodities House Investments Ltd (HSA Group)

 -

-PIL Group has a grievance tracker on its website with the details of complaints and grievances up until 2022.
+The PIL Group maintains a grievance tracker on its website, detailing complaints and grievances recorded up to 2025.
 This also covers all sister companies.

 SPOTT scores are based on the presence of external evidence made available by the company or third-parties.